Focus on Foci

 The third group of tonsillar foci, in cancer patients the most common, comprises the seemingly healthy, but small, congenitally underdeveloped and functionally deficient tonsils.
 A history of tonsillar symptoms is usually absent in these patients.
 Their tonsils are "unremarkable" , but firmly fused with their base, and cannot easily be dislodged.

 What these three main groups of chronic tonsillitis have in common is a focal-toxigenic effect progressively increasing with age, and a tendency sooner or later to atrophy.
 This process will be accelerated if there is an additional and continuous passive exposure to odontogenous toxins.

 We have already seen how dangerous these dental toxins are.
 It is inevitable that they eventually have a severe effect on the active lymphoepithelial tonsillar tissue.
 So long as the cells destroyed by dental toxins can be regeneratively replaced, the functional capacity of the tonsils will not be seriously impaired.
-But if the destroyed lymphoepithelial tissue is increasingly replaced by inactive scar tissue - by tissue unable to execute its defense function - the excretion, detoxification, and defense capacity of the tonsils will progressively diminish and eventually be extinguished.
+But if the destroyed lymphoepithelial tissue is increasingly replaced by inactive scar tissue - by tissue unable to execute its defence function - the excretion, detoxication, and defence capacity of the tonsils will progressively diminish and eventually be extinguished.

 With the loss of reactive lymphatic tissue, the tonsils lose their ability to give warning signs by inflammation; they not longer offer this usual signal for trouble.
 According to Kellner, this lack of symptoms signifies a definite inability to continue to further reaction.
 In such tonsils, the attacking toxins are no longer excreted; on the contrary, they are channeled into the organism via the vascular system.